-- The baby develops outside of the uterus—ectopic pregnancy
+- The baby grows outside the uterus—ectopic pregnancy

-- Molar pregnancy (rare growth inside the uterus)
+- Molar pregnancy—a rare growth in the uterus

-Things that may increase the risk of threatened abortion include:
+Things that may increase a person's risk include:

 The main symptom is bleeding during the first 20 weeks of pregnancy.
 Bleeding may be light or heavy.
-Cramping may also be present.
+There may also be cramping.

 The doctor will ask about your symptoms and past health.
 A physical exam will be done.
 Tests may be done to look for a cause.
-Tests, if needed, may include:
+They may include:

 - Fetal heart monitoring

 Ultrasound and blood tests may need to be done again after a week or two to check on the pregnancy.